On This Day February 26

 1972 – A mining dam collapses, sending millions of gallons of black coal wastewater across a wide area of Logan County, West Virginia.
 The Buffalo Creek Disaster claims 125 lives and leaves 4,000 people homeless.

-1993 – A terrorist bomb explodes in a parking garage of the World Trade Center in New York City, leaving a crater 60 feet wide and causing the collapse of several steel-reinforced concrete floors.
-Six people are killed and more than 1,000 injured.
+1993 – Six people are killed and more than 1,000 others are injured when a bomb, planted inside a parked van, explodes in the garage of the World Trade Center in New York City.
+The blast leaves a crater 150 feet wide and causes the collapse of several steel-reinforced concrete floors.
+Six terrorists are eventually captured, tried and convicted for the attack.

 1998 – A jury finds Oprah Winfrey not guilty in a $10 million defamation lawsuit brought by Texas cattle ranchers.
 The plaintiffs had accused the talk show host of harming the U.S. beef industry with a 1996 broadcast about mad cow disease.
 Exiting the courtroom, Winfrey exclaims, “Free speech not only lives, it rocks!”